aman-nidhi/IR-Text-Document-Retrieval/README.md

 ##A Simple Text File Retrieval System

 Documents and query are represented as vectors.
-The retrieved Text Documents are ranked based on Cosine similarity of document and query vector, which are represented an array of TF-Idf score of the terms.
+The retrieved Text Files are ranked based on Cosine similarity of document vectors and the query vector.
+The vector representation of any document is an array of Tf-Idf score of the terms present in the respective document.

 First run the create index program: